JetBrains/lets-plot/future_changes.md

 - Parameter `norm` in `geom_imshow()`.
 - Several issues leading to crush in Swing/Batik apps.
 Related to [[discussions](https://github.com/JetBrains/lets-plot-kotlin/discussions/138)]
 - Default value for parameter `whisker_width` in `geom_boxplot()` is 0.5.
+- Increased estimated width for symbols '-', '/', '\' and '|'.
+This will fix overlapping and other plot layouting issues.